Policy: Fitness for work

 - The University aims to promote excellence in health and safety leadership and a positive culture of fitness for work through:

-- ensuring workers and supervisors have the necessary skills and knowledge to achieve improved fitness for work.
+- ensuring workers and supervisors have the necessary resources, skills and knowledge to achieve improved fitness for work.

 - Senior Managers: support managers and supervisors in fulfilling their responsibilities and accountabilities.

 - Supervisors: take reasonable actions to monitor the fitness for work of workers within their responsibility.
 Where a worker does not meet the minimum requirements of fitness for work, ensure that a review is undertaken and reasonable adjustments are considered for the worker to allow for their continued safe participation in work.
 It is noted that reasonable adjustments within the workplace may not be able to be implemented and a worker can be directed to vacate the workplace if there is an unacceptably high risk to the worker or any other person’s safety.

 - Workers: take reasonable care for their own safety and the safety of others as well as comply with any reasonable instruction, policy or procedure of the University in relation to fitness for work.
 It is the responsibility of the individual to maintain their personal ‘fitness for work’, disclose any factors affecting their fitness for work and to accept reasonable direction from their supervisor regarding reasonable adjustments.
 Staff and contractors must not attend campus if unwell.
 If they become unwell when on an ANU campus, they shall inform their supervisor and then go home with as little personal interaction with others as possible.